RyanMillerC/sno-minio-deployment/README.md

 This means that you can run your own S3 deployment from [SNO (Single-Node OpenShift)] in a lab environment.

-This repository contains instructions and Kubernetes manifest files for deploying MinIO onto a SNO instance. **This code is for lab/development/testing purposes only and is NOT intended for production use.** Leverage [OpenShift Data Foundation] on a full OpenShift cluster for production use.
+This repository contains instructions and Helm chart for deploying MinIO onto a SNO instance. **This code is for lab/development/testing purposes only and is NOT intended for production use.** Leverage [OpenShift Data Foundation] on a full OpenShift cluster for production use.

 This repo was forked from [k3s-minio-deployment (@sleighzy)](https://github.com/sleighzy/k3s-minio-deployment/) and modified to